wmcb91/tic-tac-toe/README.md

 Will's Tic-Tac-Toe Game.

-WDI Project 1
+Changes to make:
+ - Hover over links changes cursor to finger or mouse, not highlight bar.